isleofcode/ember-cordova/README.md

 ## Platforms & Requirements

-ember-cordova has been tested and works on Ember 1.13 & greater, including 2+.
+- Ember 1.13 & above.
+Lower will probably work but is untested;

-When push comes to shove we are likely to only support Ember 2.4 or greater.
+- node 0.12 & above.
+0.11/10 will probably work, but are untested;

 ## Getting Started